How to assess the local business environment

-Know how local business environments affect investment decisions
+How local business environments affect small business decisions

 The challenge here is to understand how the local business environment affects the behaviour of business and to help councils assess how well they are doing.
 For example, is it possible to determine that one local government area has a better business environment than another?

 There are some initial questions that are useful in this regard:

 |Does the business environment respond to the needs and opportunities of the local business community?||Has council recognised and responded to the issues faced by local business?
 There may be types of local business community that require attention (e.g., home-based business) or specific sectors (e.g., tourism, manufacturing, agribusiness).|

 |Is local competition and innovation encouraged?||Does the local business environment foster competition and innovation?
 For example, is it easy for new business to start up and compete?
 Are there barriers to entry, such as a high-cost to obtaining licenses or permits?
 Are local firms able to innovate and respond to changing market opportunities?|